Kwamevan1804/Homework/Unit_14_DeepLearning_homework/README.md

 Which model has a lower loss?

-With default setting (window=10, batch_size=1, epochs=10), FNG model generates loss rate of 0.1285 while the clsoing prices model generated loss rate of only 0.0562, considerably lower.
+With default setting (window=10, batch_size=1, epochs=10), FNG model generates loss rate of 0.1285 while the closing prices model generated loss rate of only 0.0562, considerably lower.

 Hyperparameter tuning FNG model: